 To summarise the above:

 - Do your research before you travel to the Gili Islands.
-Pre-book a taxi or a driver to take you to Padang Bai (or whatever port you’re departing from to get to the Gili Islands).
+Pre-book a taxi on their website or a driver to take you to Padang Bai (or whatever port you’re departing from to get to the Gili Islands).

 - Make sure you use a reputable boat company and ALWAYS go for a bigger boat as they are the safest.
 I have read horror stories about tiny boats packed full of people that can take hours.